smittytone/dlist/README.md

 * `cd /path/to/repo`
 * `swift build -c release`

+**Note** Use `swift build -c release --static-swift-stdlib` on the Raspberry Pi 5 to avoid 'backtrace' runtime messages.

 The binary will be located in `.build/aarch64-unknown-linux-gnu/release/`

 **Note** The script `bumpbuild.sh`, used in `dlist` development, currently only runs on macOS.